erbazkhan/hps-ecal-calibration/README.md

 8. **Full reconstruction** — once the final gains (`MeV/ADC`) are uploaded to the DB, run a full pass2 reconstruction (`PhysicsRun2019_pass2_recon.lcsim`) with `recon/fullRecon_swif.py` (or `recon/fullRecon_and_minidst.py` to also produce mini-DSTs).
-Use this fully reconstructed data to check where the FEE peak E/p ratio lands.
+Use this fully reconstructed data to test where the FEE peak and E/p ratio lands.

 ## Directories